aws/amazon-chime-sdk-js/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
 name: Documentation request
 about: Need help using the SDK?
 Spot an error?
 Let us know how our documentation can be improved.
 title: ''
-labels: documentation
+labels: ''
 assignees: ''

 ---